Composition of Bhargava's Cubes over Number Fields: Composition of cubes

 As the second step in the construction of the correspondence, we need to recover a balanced triple of oriented ideals from a given cube $\left(a_{ijk}\right)$.
 For this purpose, Bhargava \cite[Proof~of~Thm.~11]{BhargavaLawsI} solves a system of equations

-with indeterminates $\alpha_i, \beta_j, \gamma_k, c_{ijk}$.
-That is computationally difficult with $a_{ijk}\in\Z$ already,\footnote{\cite[App.~1.1]{Bouyer} mentions a program in Sage running for 24 hours.} and we will not follow this path.
+with $1\leq i, i', j, j', k, k' \leq 2$ and indeterminates $\alpha_i, \beta_j, \gamma_k, c_{ijk}$.
+That is computationally difficult with $a_{ijk}\in\Z$ already\footnote{\cite[App.~1.1]{Bouyer} mentions a program in Sage running for 24 hours.}, and, to our knowledge, impossible over $\OK{K}$ in general, so we will not follow this path.
 Instead of that, we will use our results from Theorems~\ref{Theorem:Bijection} and~\ref{Theorem:QFCompFromCube}, i.e., the bijection (group isomorphism) between $\OrelCl{L/K}$ and $\QFSet$, and the fact that the composition of the three quadratic forms arising from one cube lies within the same class as $Q_{\id}$; denote

-It follows from Theorem~\ref{Theorem:QFCompFromCube} that the map $\Theta$ (defined as a restriction to the equivalence classes of the map $\widetilde\Theta$ which assigns the triple of quadratic forms to a cube) actually goes into $\TripQF$.
+It follows from Theorem~\ref{Theorem:QFCompFromCube} that the map $\Theta$ (defined as a restriction to the equivalence classes of the map $\widetilde\Theta$ which assigns the triple of quadratic forms to a cube, see \eqref{Eq:ThetaDef}) actually goes into $\TripQF$.
 The set $\TripQF$ together with the operation of componentwise composition forms a group.
 It is clear that if the classes $[Q_1],[Q_2]$ are given, then the class $[Q_3]$ is determined uniquely.
 Hence, similarly to Proposition~\ref{Prop:TripIiso}, we get: